tobydriscoll/udmath305/_notes/linear-equations/10-first-order.md

 \end{aligned}
 $$

-An interesting thing about this solution is that it (usually) does not exist at $t=0$.
+An interesting thing about this solution is that it does not exist at $t=0$, unless $C=0$.
 This is where the coefficient function $2/t$ fails to exist, too.

 ![plot of solutions](10-example2.svg)